muggy8/improbable/from-me-to-me/X1IapY2Y.md

 "I don't... know..."

 "I summoned you which means you are my responsibility now.
-Thah means you stay here for as long as you like."
+That means you can stay here for as long as you like."

 Melody gave me a weak nod at my statement as I continued.

-"Since I summoned you, I think you deserve to know why. i'm trying to save my daughter Hickory."
+"Since I summoned you, I think you deserve to know why I did it.
+I'm trying to save my daughter Hickory."

 Melody let out a gasp at this statement unlike Phanna which was kind of a relief.